Olivier-Kango/notion_like_project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Helpjuice Test Project <a id="about-project"></a>
+# 📖 Notion-like Project <a id="about-project"></a>

 >  This application is a [Notion-like](https://www.notion.so/Getting-Started-f2457d2c2c21448c9b553a47ab776a0b) editor.
 It’s not much of an editor, but rather an app that lets you write anywhere and convert your content into H1.

-**Helpjuice Test Project** allows the user to take notes, make a to do list and organize the day in order to increase the productivity.
+**Notion-like Project** allows the user to take notes, make a to do list and organize the day in order to increase the productivity.

 Please click on the video below 👇 for more explanation